 A plant that's regularly exposed to temperatures outside its hardiness zones doesn't grow well.
 In USDA zones 9 and colder, bring bird of paradise indoors in fall and place the plant in a sunny, frost-free area of the home.

-Night temperatures between 55 and 65 F provide optimal growing conditions for a bird of paradise plant.
+Bird of paradise temperatures between 55 and 65 F at night provide optimal growing conditions for a bird of paradise plant.